suchyta1/Valarauko/README.md

 * `db-columns` -- what fields to populate in the output DB.
 I'm getting this by describing the DESDM tables.
 * Paths to the wanted versions of `balrog`, `sextractor`, `swarp`, `wget`, `funpack`.
 The default is try to find something in your `$PATH`.
 * Configuration files for `sextractor` and `swarp`.
 Having defaults for these doesn't really make sense.

+## What else?

+If you look in [`aux`](https://github.com/suchyta1/Valarauko/tree/master/aux), you'll find scripts that give an idea of how I've generated some of the auxilary needed inputs, such as the column names to use, or sets of tiles.
+The [`tiles`](https://github.com/suchyta1/Valarauko/tree/master/tiles) directory has some tile lists.